 Assume an investor just inherited a large sum of money and invests 60% in stocks (represented in this analysis by the Russell 3000 Index) and 40% in bonds (represented by the Bloomberg Barclays U.S. Aggregate Bond Index).
 The average annual return of this portfolio from January 1979 to March 2020 was 10.77%.
 For our analysis, however, the more relevant number is the monthly average return, which for this portfolio was 0.84% or 0.48% over Treasury Bills (widely considered the reference risk-free asset).

 What if this time the investor decides to invest a sixth of the portfolio each month over six months?
 What is the opportunity cost of this strategy?
 To analyze the tradeoff, the difference in returns between an immediate and a six-month DCA implementation after six months using rolling one month start periods from January 1979 to October 2019 were analyzed.
 In other words, the return for a DCA implementation from January 1979 to June 1979 was subtracted from the return of an immediate implementation over the same six-month time period.
 That process was repeated a total of 490 rolling observations up to the final investment period of October 2019 through March 2020.

 Additionally, if the portfolio is then held for the long term, this opportunity cost is also spread over a longer investment horizon, reducing the impact of DCA on average returns.
-Using the same six-month DCA versus immediate implementation methodology, if instead of taking the difference after six-months we look at the difference in annualized returns after ten years, the average annual difference was reduced to 0.10%.
-In other words, you can think of the cost to utilize DCA as being comparable to the expense ratio of a low-cost index fund when investing over longer time periods.
+Using the same six-month DCA versus immediate implementation methodology, if instead of taking the difference after six-months we look at the difference in annualized returns after ten years, the average annual difference was reduced to 0.33%.
+Another way to think of it: the average difference in portfolio value after ten years was $2,624 to the advantage of immediate implementation for a $100,000 initial investment.

 What about the other side of this trade-off – the benefit?
 Specifically, how effective is DCA in reducing the sensitivity of returns to when the investment is made?